DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 This repository intends to offers
 - A Real-world vision and recepie of the `design, development and operation` of **production machine learning systems & operation**.
 - A curated list of tools, frameworks and open source libraries that helps AI/ML Engineers `Deploy, monitor, version, scale, and secure` production machine learning.
-- A prescriptive view of constituents, constructs and tools of a **comprehensive, operational & production Machine learning ecosystem** that any good **"Enterprise AI Platform"** must intend to stich/chain together under its hood.
-Genrally "Enterprise AI Platform", such as H20.ai/Alteryx/HopsML/PipelineAI etc are powered by **Custom MLOPS** with the objective to *attempt to offer* essential high level MLOps constructs.
+- A Recepie/prescription of constituents, constructs and tools for to build & opertaionize a **comprehensive, operational & production Machine learning ecosystem** .Any good **Enterprise AI Platform** must intend to stich/chain together these constructs and tools under its hood.
+Genrally 'Enterprise AI Platforms', such as H20.ai/Alteryx/HopsML/PipelineAI etc, are powered by **Custom MLOPS** with the objective to *attempt to offer* essential high level MLOps constructs.
 - A Deep Dive View into:
     - ML Model Reproducitbility and Versioning
     - Production Machine Learning Orchestration